mpaulweeks/cfc2018/students/carey/final/README.md

 ## Plan for Mobile Differences

 Will shrink it things down to just one column.
 Instead of using an interactive map for the tour, I'll probably just have it as a list.

+# Feedback

+- portfolio is ok, JS will be minimal so focus on the polish
+- header/footer, consistent design on different sized screens
+- throw in some CSS transitions/animations, for example in nav song dropdown
+- nav is great start, also songs to link to each other in order (ie next/prev)
+- dont force anything from class that would out of place (eg dark mode)
+- center things by giving max-width (eg 600px), then `margin: 0px auto;`

+## For next week

+- polished nav and general website style
+- homepage and 2 songs as examples
+- custom font working locally and on uploaded github site